christophebedard/ipad-lidar2ros/README.md

 To publish data, turn on one of the other switches.
 The topic names can be changed using the corresponding text fields.
+Approximate publishing rates can be changed using the corresponding steppers.

 The table below lists the data available for publishing.